Love The Skin You’re In

 I grew up ashamed of my body.
 We covered up.
 Showing private parts was forbidden.

-So, when my sister’s boyfriend introduced me, aged 19, to naked couples-paddling, skin on skin, my breasts balancing on his bottom on the emerald waters of Maslin’s Nude Beach, on the Fleurieu Coast of South Australia, I was scandalised.
+So, when my friend introduced me, aged 19, to naked couples-paddling, skin on skin, my breasts balancing on his bottom on the emerald waters of Maslin’s Nude Beach, on the Fleurieu Coast of South Australia, I was scandalised.

-I was lying on Skip, her bf’s mate, who was an experienced surfer, 10 years my senior, and quite a hunk.
+I got paired up with a guy who I’d just met, 10 years my senior, and quite a hunk.
 It was wicked fun.

 A few years later my then husband introduced me to naturist camping, where I discovered that playing nude tennis and chatting to nude strangers, while naked middle-aged men tossed meat on the barbie, really wasn’t my thing.